viajeroct/projects/README.md

 ### assembler
-- Multiplication of two long numbers
+- multiplication of two long numbers
-- Subtracting two long numbers
+- subtracting two long numbers
-- Utility for counting the number of words in a file
+- utility for counting the number of words in a file

 ### bash
 - 5 scripts for various purposes

 ### cpp
+##### set
+- implementation of a balanced binary search tree using information about parents

+##### socow-vector
+- vector implementation (std::vector) with small object and copy on write modifications

+##### list
+- implementation of a doubly linked list, base_node

 ##### circular_buffer
 - implementation of cyclic queue, iterator and const_iterator